CopernicaMarketingSoftware/Documentation/SMTPeter/rest-sender-domains.md

 "id" the unique identifier of the domain.
 The "bounces" and "tracking" properties hold the names of the bounces and tracking domains for the sender domain.
 The property "ips" contains an array with the ip addresses used for the sender domain.
+The properties 'policy' and 'percentage' are your current DMARC settings that are used if you use our standard DNS configuration suggestions.
+The 'enddate' property holds the information at which date the percentage of your DMARC will reach 100.

 If you want to have the information for one domain only you can make a GET call to: